What are VAX Computer Systems?

 Thanks to emulation, enterprises can protect themselves from the severe threats of vintage DEC hardware and still run their legacy application.

 Stromasys has solved this problem with Charon-VAX.
-With our emulator, you can easily run your VAX/VMS operating systems seamlessly – only the underlying hardware will be replaced with a on-premise or on-cloud platform.
+With our emulator, you can easily run your VAX/VMS operating systems seamlessly – only the underlying hardware will be replaced with an on-premise or on-cloud platform.
 No risky migration process.
 No coding required.
 Our forte lies in a simple lift and shift emulation.
 Enjoy the benefits of a reliable and efficient hardware infrastructure by paying a fraction of the cost of maintaining the age-old hardware.